Common Questions about SSL Certificates¶

-In order to protect the end user, you have the possibility (starting with the Pro level offering) of adding additional insurance in the event the security of the certificate is breached.
+In order to protect your customers, you have the possibility (starting at the Pro level) of adding additional insurance in the event the security of the certificate is breached.

-This insurance will cover financial losses by customer caused by the breech.
+This insurance will cover financial losses by customer which were caused by the breach.

-This added service, the availability of which you can display on your site via our certification logo, gives your customers the assurance that the transaction is secure and guaranteed.
+This added service, which you can inform visitors of using our certification logo, gives your customers the assurance that the transaction is secure and guaranteed.